-[article as originally published in The Clyde Fitch Report, September 27, 2017.]
-There’s quiet devastation in the all-female voices of Amy Herzog’s Mary Jane, now playing at Off-Broadway’s New York Theatre Workshop after a […]
+[Original published in The Clyde Fitch Report, September 27, 2017.]
+There’s quiet devastation in the all-female voices of Amy Herzog’s Mary Jane, now playing at Off-Broadway’s New York Theatre Workshop after a run […]

 There’s quiet devastation in the all-female voices of Amy Herzog’s Mary Jane, now playing at Off-Broadway’s New York Theatre Workshop after a run last spring at Yale Repertory Theatre.
 Herzog’s play does explode, but gently, exposing life around the edges of achingly ordinary domestic details.